ANF 7-2022

 We stayed here before but slept in our tent behind the shelter.
 Shelter’s are great until you turn out your light and a mouse runs over your face, no thanks.

 This camp is about 5 miles from the start.
-We decided to keep going since there was a few more sites about a mile farther.
+We decided to keep going since there were a few more sites about a mile farther.
 We did not like the other one’s so came back here.
 I don’t think people realize it’s here, leaves were still in the fire ring from the fall.
 The creek is small so definitely not something to plan on using mid to late summer.
 Nice thing about a site that sees little use: there was firewood everywhere

 It cooled down enough to warrant a fire, I am sitting far enough back to avoid any new melt spots on my Crocs.